ovinc/imgbasics/README.md

 - `closest_contour()`: closest contour to a position,
 - `contour_coords()`: transform contour from scikit-image or opencv into usable x, y data,

+The `imgbasics.transform` module also contains functions mimicking those found in Scikit Image's transform module, but that are based on OpenCV for improved speed.
+For now it only contains:

+- `transform.rotate()`: rotate image

-The package also defines a `ContourError` class as a custom exception for errors in contour calculations.
+*Note*: the package also defines a `ContourError` class as a custom exception for errors in contour calculations.

 Install
 =======